sk3k-7535/labgrid-frontend-mle/README.md

 ## Goal
 Labby ought to be a labgrid web frontend to get an overview over the places acquired right now, even maybe providing some functionalities.

-## usage
+### usage
-The frontend can be started by entering the labgrid-web-client directory and `npm run start` (development)
+The frontend is an angular web client that can be hosted by a web server like apache or nginx.

-The labby controller is started by entering the python-labby-client directory and `python -m labby`.
+The middleman is labby, a python module that listens to the frontend and communicates with the labgrid controller.
-It also needs to be configured.
-The configuration takes the frontend- and backend-URL and -REALM.
-Frontend refers to the web client mentioned above, while the main labgrid installation with its coordinator is called the backend.
+Labby takes the configuration for connections to your labgrid instance and the frontend web server.

 ## infrastructure
 As labgrid does, labby operates on a WAMP system.